FadyAbousifein/learning-java/README.md

-This repo was used to learn Java
+This repo was used to learn Java.